arvind-adsparc/iion-tech-spec/README.md

 ### Conclusion
 The real purpose of testing the site’s performance with Google PageSpeed Insights isn’t to achieve a high score.
 Instead, it’s to find problem spots on the site, so that we can optimize them and decrease both the actual and perceived loading times.

+## Content Editing Tool for Marketing Team - CMS

+Since we will be creating the frontend of the site using Next.js, the content editing side of things would be done using a [headless CMS](https://www.enginess.io/insights/pros-cons-headless-cms) approach.
+The iion.io website might have the following pages, each with different data requirements.

+-   About Us: This page shows the company information, which will be written directly in the source code.
+No need to fetch the data

+-   Blogs: This page shows the list of all blog posts.
+The data will be fetched from an API.

+-   Individual Page: This page shows each individual blog page.
+Similar to blogs page, the data will be fetched from an API.

+-   Homepage: This page will show the main information about the site.
+It can contain dynamic as well as static content.
+Some content will be written directly in the source code while some will be fetched from an API or multiple APIs.

+One of the best features of Next.js is per page configuration for pre-rendering.
+We get to choose a different data fetching method for each page.

+### Conclusion

+While a content editing tool will not allow the marketing team to edit and update the content on all pages.
+It will still be useful to modify the content on different pages which fetches the data from an external source.
+Currently there are 4 best React based CMS available: [Sanity Studio](https://www.sanity.io/studio), [Netlify CMS](https://www.netlifycms.org/), [Strapi](https://strapi.io/), and [Graph CMS](https://hygraph.com/nextjs-cms).

+Note: [Graph CMS(hygraph)](https://hygraph.com/nextjs-cms) is considered to be one of the better choices for a React based application.